Data-at-the-museum-capstone/capstone/README.md

 ## <a name="wrangle"></a>Data Acquisition and Preparation

-Data is acquired from the Codeup Database server using an SQL query within the modular function get_telco_data located in the acquire.py file.
-This returns a dataframe containing 7043 rows and 23 columns of data
+Data is acquired from...
+This returns a dataframe containing ... rows and ... columns of data

-Preparation is performed using the modular function prep_telco located in the prepare.py file.
-This function performs the following on the data:
+Preparation is performed using

-- Deletes the id columns that contained redundent information
+- transformations
-- Converted total_charges from a string to a float
+- Conversions
-    * NOTE: There were 11 entries of 0 for total_charges, but in each case the tenure was also 0 indicating they were new customers; no values were imputed because this was a logical value
+    * NOTE: There was weird stuff
 - Encoded categorical and binary columns using 1-hot encoding
-- Renamed some columns for brevity
+- Renamed columns
-- Created 'addon_count' column, a count of how many internet add-ons each customer has
+- Created features
-- Split Data into 80% Train, 20% Validate, and 20% Test using 'Churn' as stratification
+- Split Data into 80% Train, 20% Validate, and 20% Test using 'is_highlight' as stratification